psarnick/cpplox-mirror/README.md

 * `./src/cpplox ../test/for/syntax.lox` while in `build` directory
 * `cat ./compiler.log` to see bytecode and execution trace

-Done: control flow (conditions and loops).
+Almost done: control flow (conditions and loops; a one test still fails).
 Next: functions.

 TODOs:
 * Finish book